react-native-community/upgrade-helper/README.md

 - inline comments to help you with more insights about precise files
 - a set of links with further explanations on what the version you are upgrading to
-- an handy "done" button near each file to help you keep track of your process
+- a handy "done" button near each file to help you keep track of your process
 - a download button for new binary files
 - ...and we are planning many more features!
 Check the [enhacement tag](https://github.com/react-native-community/upgrade-helper/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement) in the issue section.